Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 Atypical

-Series 1-3 are all obtainable to watch on Netflix, with a fourth and ultimate season anticipated in 2021.
+Series 1-3 can be found to watch on Netflix, with a fourth and ultimate season anticipated in 2021.

 Watch on Netflix